superdurable/iwf/docs/WorkflowStateOptions.md

     iwf.WorkflowStateDefaultsNoWaitUntil
 }

-func (b debitState) GetStateOptions() *iwfidl.WorkflowStateOptions {
+func (b debitState) GetStateOptions() *iwf.StateOptions {
-	options := iwf.NewWorkflowStateOptionsExtension(nil)
-                      .SetProceedOnExecuteFailure(undoDebitState{}, nil)
+	return &iwf.StateOptions{

-        // make sure the retry duration is less than the workflow timeout so that recovery state has a chance to run options.ExecuteApiRetryPolicy = &iwfidl.RetryPolicy{...}
+           // make sure the retry duration is less than the workflow timeout so that recovery state has a chance to run options.
-	return options
+           ExecuteApiRetryPolicy: &iwfidl.RetryPolicy{...}
+           ExecuteApiFailureProceedState: undoDebitState{},
+        }
 }